Europe and the Mediterranean World

 Teaching Interests

-- Early modern science, medicine, and technology
+- Early modern and modern science, medicine, and technology

 - History of the Iberian peninsula and of the Spanish and Portuguese empires